 On my walks along the Christmas markets of Vienna I came across ovens labeled with the company sign Pickwick’s for several times.
 I love the style of the ovens and the sound of the company’s name.
 Does anyone know where this company is from and did you see this kind of ovens at the Christmas market of your place as well?

-At this weekend I discovered an Christmas market in the basement of an amazing building in the middle of Vienna.
+This weekend I discovered a Christmas market in the basement of an amazing building in the middle of Vienna.
 The building was designed by Adolph Loos and is a gem for all people interested in architecture.
-The market (which is opened on weekends only) is focused on design and surprised me with two products: Phone covers made of water-resistant paper and travel reports as graphic novel!
+The market (which is opened on weekends only) is focused on design and surprised me with two products: Phone covers made of water-resistant paper and travel reports as a graphic novel!

 The Kultur- und Weihnachtsmarkt Schloss Schönbrunn is situated at the Ehrenhof (Cour d’honneur) of Schloss Schönbrunn (Schonbrunn Palace).
 I was especially impressed by the splendid setting, the lively concerts on a stage in the middle of the Christmas market and the offered goods which varied from Hungarian shadow theatres made of paper to incense smokers made at the Erzgebirge (Ore Mountains) of Germany.

 The Weihnachtsdorf Schloss Belvedere is situated at the southern side of Schloss Belvedere (Belvedere Palace).
 I loved it for the great setting and the stars located at the pond in front of it.
 The offered goods were the general stuff.
 I’d recommend this Christmas market especially for enjoying this view in front of a Baroque palace which offers a great collection of Austrian paintings (e.g. Klimt, Schiele) at the State Gallery inside.